-The Group has long used customised IT systems to support its logistics activities.
-They are designed to ensure high levels of standardisation, integration, flexibility, efficiency and reliability.
+The Group has long used customised information systems to support its logistics activities, designed to ensure high levels of standardisation, integration, flexibility, efficiency, and reliability.

-Moncler encourages and supports its logistics partners in adopting systems and transport methods that are sustainable.
-Various initiatives have been pursued over the years and others are under assessment to help minimise environmental impacts and costs.
+Moncler supports and encourages its logistics partners to adopt sustainable systems and transport methods.
+Various initiatives have been implemented over the years to help minimise environmental impacts and costs, and others are currently under assessment.

-Four main drivers underpin Moncler’s commitment towards an environmentally-friendly logistics system:
+Four main drivers underpin Moncler’s commitment towards a sustainable logistics system:

-The Group has redefined its logistics organisation in recent years.
-Changes have focused on both the network and the operating procedures underlying the processes involved, with clear benefits achieved in terms of efficiency and the optimisation of flows.
+The Group has reorganized its logistics systems in recent years, focusing on the network as well as on operating procedures and processes, achieving tangible benefits in terms of efficiency and optimisation of logistics flows.

-Thanks to the collaboration of its logistics partners, the Group has started monitoring CO2 emissions connected with the transport of finished products from its Castel San Giovanni logistics hub to stores around Europe.
-In 2015, these emissions were estimated at approximately 2,135 tonnes of CO2.
+Thanks to the collaboration of its logistics partners, the Group started monitoring the CO2 emissions generated during the road transport of its finished products from the logistics hub in Castel San Giovanni to stores in Europe.
+In 2016, the emissions generated by the Company’s key logistic partners were estimated at approximately 177 tonnes of CO2.